Making Aliyah is a daunting task for anyone, especially when there are bureaucratic “curve balls” that may be thrown your way.

 In the past, A-1 holders were treated almost like Olim.
 They received full Aliyah benefits and a Teudat Oleh (Oleh booklet) from Misrad Haklita.
 The policy changed in the early 1990s and, currently, an A-1 visa holder is not eligible for Aliyah benefits.
 This is where things get complicated.

 When a former A-1 holder is in the process of making Aliyah, both Misrad Hapnim (Ministry of the Interior) and Misrad Haklita (Ministry of Aliyah and Integration) run an internal background check.
-They must determine the person’s civilian status and eligibility for benefits, depending on the time spent in Israel while on the valid visa and the benefits which were used.
+They must determine the person’s civilian status and eligibility for benefits, depending on the time spent in Israel while on a valid visa and the benefits which were used.

 Aliyah Benefits that MAY be Affected by Previously Holding an A-1 Visa

 Healthcare is NOT free the first year.
-While the other Aliyah benefits need to be clarified for former temporary residents, this one is pretty straight forward: former temporary residents do not receive the 6-12 months free basic healthcare benefit afforded to Olim with no prior residency status.
+While the other Aliyah benefits need to be clarified for former temporary residents, this one is pretty straightforward: former temporary residents do not receive the 6-12 months free basic healthcare benefit afforded to Olim with no prior residency status.

 Shipping benefits used while on an A-1 visa count against Aliyah shipping benefits.
 DO NOT ship anything before clarifying your status and confirming you are eligible for the Aliyah shipping benefit.